Sign up to explore more

 Children(s): William GOUNDRY, Eliza GOUNDRY, William GOUNDRY

-In 1780, William GOUNDRY entered the world in Woodhamburn, Aycliffe, Co.
-Durham, born to Joshua (Joseph) GOUNDRY and Sarah OATES.
-Years later, William GOUNDRY married Elizabeth LEE and Elizabeth MICKLEBURGH, and the couple became parents to William Oates GOUNDRY, Eliza GOUNDRY and William GOUNDRY.
-William GOUNDRY died in 1830 in Primrose Street, Bishopsgate Street, City of London.
+The story of William GOUNDRY began in 1780 in Woodhamburn, Aycliffe, Co.
+Durham.
+William GOUNDRY married Elizabeth LEE, Elizabeth MICKLEBURGH, and had children including William Oates GOUNDRY, Eliza GOUNDRY, William GOUNDRY.
+William GOUNDRY passed away in 1830 in Primrose Street, Bishopsgate Street, City of London.

-Find more search results for William GOUNDRYFamily tree
+Find more search results for William GOUNDRYReliability Score

 Parents